GEMS-2

 Sunstone (sometimes called aventurine feldspar), an orange to reddish-brown mineral, also displays schiller, or "aventurescence", most often originating from inclusions of hematite or goethite; found mainly in India, Norway, Canada, Russia, and the US, it is usually cut as cabochons.
 However, in rare instances sunstones can be transparent, and an unusual material from southeastern Oregon that also contains included platelets of copper comes in a wide range of colors, from colorless through pale yellow, red, and green to deep blue.
 And recently, another Oregon deposit with an extremely high copper content (ca 200 ppm) was found that produces deep orange-red stones like this 0.85ct 7x5mm emerald cut beauty.

-However, apparently another source of sunstone has been found that produces similar specimens, as in this pair of red 0.35ct 5mm round cut stones (left), the green 1.85ct 9x7mm emerald cut (center; note the reddish color in its lower section), and this 2.0ct 10x8mm deep green oval (right; also with a tinge of red at the very bottom)
+Another feldspar that displays colors similar to Oregon sunstone appeared on the market in 2002, as in this pair of red 0.35ct 5mm round cut stones (left), the green 1.85ct 9x7mm emerald cut (center; note the reddish color in its lower section), and this 2.0ct 10x8mm deep green oval (right; also with a tinge of red at the very bottom).
+Called andesine-labradorite by JTV, the prinary seller, after much speculation and laboratory analysis it has been determined that these stones were produced mainly by surface diffusion (possibly with copper/iron) into gem quality yellow labradorite from Mexico (and/or possibly China), although there is still some uncertainty about the origin and nature of all such stones.

 Amazonite, the gem variety of microcline feldspar, is usually polished as a cabochon (left); specimens can display schiller.
 Top quality moonstones, composed of orthoclase, are usually colorless and transparent, although specimens can also be translucent, opaque white, yellow, gray, orange, or even peach colored.
 However some moonstones, like those from southern India or Sri Lanka, can have lamellar inclusions of albite (NaAlSi2O8) that produce a schiller called "adularescence", a glow that seems to float within the stone, as in the 8x6 oval moonstone cabochons set in white gold studs (center); thin layers of albite cause blue schiller, thicker layers white.
 There is also a transparent gem, primarily from Madagascar, that is marketed as "rainbow moonstone"; it also shows schiller, but with a spectrum of colors, as in this 12x9mm oval cabochon (right) - from a mineralogical standpoint, this "moonstone" is actually a labradorite.